How to Start Potty Training: Ditch the Diaper Weekend

 When to Start Potty Training

-Before you need to figure out how to potty train your child, you need to know when to start.
+Before you must figure out how to potty train your child, you need to know when to start.
 You won't find a magical age that makes it easier.
 In fact, it can vary by over a year from one child to another.
 The important thing is to wait until your child is ready and not to be pressured by other parents or adults.
 You will always hear about someone's child who was trained at 18 or even 12 months.
 Don't let that make you feel like a failure.
 There are just as many toddlers that are not trained until they are 3 years old or older.

 You will want to look for signs that your toddler is ready to be trained.